 Spasticity is an uncontrolled stiffening of muscles caused by a disruption of signals from the brain.
 The onset of spasticity after traumatic brain injury (TBI) is often rapid, occurring as early as one week following the brain injury.

-Because spasticity is a problem that is rooted within the brain, treatments must engage neuroplasticity, the brain’s natural repair mechanism, in order to be effective.
+Because spasticity is a problem originating from the brain, treatments must engage neuroplasticity, the brain’s natural repair mechanism, to be effective.

 Causes of Spasticity After TBI

-Spasticity is associated with a condition called hyperreflexia, which causes increased activity of the reflex that is found within muscles.
+Spasticity is associated with a condition called hyperreflexia, which is increased activity of the reflexes that normally occur in muscles.
 This reflex is actually a muscle contraction that occurs when the muscle is stretched or lengthened.

-When you stretch a muscle, receptors within the muscle are activated which prevents muscles from stretching too far and tearing.
+When you stretch a muscle, receptors within the muscle are activated which stimulate motor neurons to cause a contraction to prevent the muscles from stretching too far and tearing.

-This reflexive process is controlled by the central nervous system (i.e. the brain and spinal cord).
-Normally, the muscles and the brain send messages to each other through the spinal cord, letting the brain to know when to contract the muscles and when to release them.
+This reflexive process is overridden or controlled by the central nervous system (i.e. the brain and spinal cord).
+Normally, the muscles and the brain send messages to each other through the spinal cord.

 Signs and Symptoms of Spasticity

-Spasticity after TBI primarily causes muscle stiffness.
-If the spasticity persists, the muscle can permanently shorten, leading to contractures and loss of mobility.
+Spasticity after TBI primarily results in muscle stiffness.
+If the spasticity persists, the muscle adapts and is permanently shortened, leading to contractures and loss of mobility.

 Other signs of spasticity can include: